amcmdv/digital-transformation-pony/README.md

 ## 🎮 How to Play

 1. **Choose a Stakeholder**:
-   Pick a role (CEO, CTO, Consultant, Politician) based on experience and certification levels.
+   Pick a role (P1, P2, P3, P4) based on experience and certification levels.
 This will affect how the project unfolds!

 2. **Select a Project Methodology**:
    Decide between **Agile**, **Waterfall**, or an **Agile-Agnostic** approach.
 Each methodology has a different success rate, depending on the context.